dougeby/IntuneDocs/intune/what-is-intune.md

 ## The Microsoft Intune documentation

+This topic, as well as the entire Microsoft Intune documentation set, is continuously updated.
+If you have suggestions you'd like to see, leave feedback in the topic comments.
+We'd love to hear from you.

-The documentation reflects the layout of the Azure portal to make it easier to find the information you need.
+The documentation reflects the layout of Microsoft Intune in the Azure portal (shown below), so that it is easier to find the information you need.

 ![Azure portal workloads](./media/azure-portal-workloads.png)

+### Documentation guide

+Use the following table to quickly find and understand the major areas of Microsoft Intune.

 | Section                                                      | Description                                                                                                                                                                                                                                                                                      |
 |--------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|